srinivasmangipudi/twitter-api-php/README.md

-Extending the lib below to add twitter reverse auth capability to this lib.
+Extending the lib below to add twitter reverse auth capability.

-To generate the special request token, instantiate the TwitterApiExcahange object and then call 'buildReverseOauth' method.
+**Reverse Auth - Twitter.
+Get special request token** To generate the special request token, instantiate the TwitterApiExcahange object and then call 'buildReverseOauth' method.
 E.g: